09 Feb Traveling Iceland

 After 8 days we headed off to our honeymoon in Europe.
 More on that later!!!!

-*I did actually write several entries from Lonely Planet and other travel sources about my 2007 trek around Europe.
-So maybe I am a travel writer after all!
+I have actually written several entries from Lonely Planet and other travel sources about my 2007 trek around Europe.
+Sadly, I can no longer find those articles as I believe Lonely Planet consistently updates their articles to better reflect current hotspots and travel tips.